Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 \subsubsection{Single-band characterization}

-To determine how the degree of graphitization affects the sp3 to sp2 transformation, we performed hyperspectral Raman mapping on every graphitic wire and pad fabricated at distinct scan speeds (see \nameref{sec:Method}).
-Spectra belonging to the written features and to the surrounding pristine diamond were separated pixel-by-pixel and averaged.
+Using the integrated confocal microscope, we collected hyperspectral Raman maps on every graphitic wire and pad fabricated at distinct scan speeds (see \nameref{sec:Method}).
 Figures~\ref{fig:2}a and b display representative spectra for (a) the unmodified single-crystal diamond and (b) a fully graphitized pad fabricated at a laser scan speed of 100~$\mu$m~s$^{-1}$.
 The pristine crystal is dominated by the sp3 line at 1332 cm\(^{-1}\).
 In contrast, the graphitic structure written with low laser scan speed exhibits depleted sp3 intensity and is governed by the disorder-induced D band (1350~cm\(^{-1}\)) together with the sp2 band (graphitic G band (1580 cm\(^{-1}\))), evidencing almost complete conversion to sp2 carbon.

 Figure~\ref{fig:2}c compiles the speed-dependent averaged spectra of the laser-written graphitic wires.
 The spectral data normalized across all the samples to the sp3 peak (left panel) and the sp2 band (right panel), allowing the two regimes to be compared on equal footing across writing speeds.
 At the highest velocity tested (500~$\mu$m~s$^{-1}$) the spectrum is sp3-dominated and the D and G bands are barely discernible, implying that only a small fraction of lattice sites have been converted to sp2.
 Progressively reducing the speed, and thereby increasing the deposited energy density per unit length, reverses this balance: the D and sp2 bands intensify while the sp3 line diminishes, signaling enhanced graphitization.
-The evolution is summarized quantitatively in Figure ~\ref{fig:2}d, which plots the normalized integrated intensities \(I_{\mathrm{sp3}}\) and \(I_{\mathrm{sp2}}\) as well as their ratio \(I_{\mathrm{sp2}}/I_{\mathrm{sp3}}\) versus laser scan speed. \(I_{\mathrm{sp3}}\) depletes with decreasing speed, whereas \(I_{\mathrm{sp2}}\) increases, except for a modest downturn below 50~$\mu$m~s$^{-1}$, where excessive dose does not yields higher sp2 band intensity.
-The intensity ratio therefore spans almost a factor of three, from $\sim$0.9 at speeds $\leqslant$ 150~$\mu$m~s$^{-1}$ to $\sim$0.3 at 500~$\mu$m~s$^{-1}$, establishing laser scan speed as a single-parameter handle for tuning the local phase composition.
-A slight broadening of the sp3 line is also observed (see Supplementary Note 6), consistent with lattice strain introduced during partial sp2 formation.
+The evolution is summarized quantitatively in Figure ~\ref{fig:2}d, which plots the normalized integrated intensities \(I_{\mathrm{sp3}}\) and \(I_{\mathrm{sp2}}\) as well as their ratio \(I_{\mathrm{sp2}}/I_{\mathrm{sp3}}\) versus laser scan speed. \(I_{\mathrm{sp3}}\) depletes with decreasing speed, whereas \(I_{\mathrm{sp2}}\) increases, except for a modest downturn below 50~$\mu$m~s$^{-1}$, where excessive dose does not yield higher sp2 band intensity.